The Ethogram* is the official blog of the UC Davis Animal Behavior Graduate Group.

-Allison Lau is a first year student in the Animal Behavior Graduate Group, who studies monogamy in non-human primates.
+Allison Lau is a graduate student in the Animal Behavior Graduate Group who studies monogamy in non-human primates.
 Her current research focuses on coppery titi monkey duet vocalizations as a reinforcer of pair-bonding, but she has worked with gibbons, rhesus macaques, and baboons previously.